Fortis board approves demerger of its hospital business into Manipal Hospitals

-Fortis Healthcare Ltd. (FHL) tonight said its board has approved demerger of its hospitals business, which will be acquired by Manipal Hospitals and TPG Capital, along with the sale of 20 per cent stake in diagnostics chain SRL Ltd., in a Rs 3,900-crore deal.
+Fortis Healthcare Ltd. (FHL) yesterday said its board has approved demerger of its hospitals business, which will be acquired by Manipal Hospitals and TPG Capital, along with the sale of 20 per cent stake in diagnostics chain SRL Ltd., in a Rs 3,900-crore deal.
 In a late night announcement after a marathon meeting during the day, the healthcare chain said its board has given nod for the demerger of its hospital business into Manipal Hospital Enterprises Pvt.
 Ltd.

 “The Board has also approved sale of its 20 per cent stake in SRL Ltd. to Manipal Hospitals.
 The resultant entity Manipal Hospitals will be a publicly traded company listed on NSE and BSE.
 The remaining FHL will be an investment holding company with 36.6 per cent stake in SRL,” the company said in a statement.